codyzu/cpinfo20-site/m4/express-nosql.md

 1. Use the default `nam5 (us-central)` location and click "Done":
    ![firestore location](images/firestore-location.jpg)

-1. Click on "Add collection"
+1. Click on "Start collection"

 1. Give the collection the name `cities` and click "Next".